JavaScript Variables Hoisting in Details

 keyword

-Let's examine these differences in more details.
+Let's examine these differences in more detail.

 2. Function scope variables: var